ryannjohnson/django-schemas/README.md

 ## Getting Started

-### Terminology

-- **Environment**: refers to a group of models that are migrated as a unit.
-This allows for keeping different models in different schemas or databases.
-- **Schema**: refers to a PostgreSQL schema, which basically equates to a namespace for tables.

 ### Configuration

 In order to run migrations for schemas and environments, we need to add django-schemas to the list of installed apps like so: